MicrosoftDocs/windows-iot-public/windows-iot/product-family/what's-new-in-Windows-11-IoT-Enterprise.md

 For more information about device eligibility, see [Windows 11 requirements](https://docs.microsoft.com/windows/whats-new/windows-11-requirements).

 >[!NOTE]
-> Customers running Windows 10 IoT Enterprise LTSC will not be able to upgrade to Windows 11 IoT Enterprise LTSC, as upgrade scenarios are not supported on the IoT LTSC SKUs.
-Please review the [Lifecyle FAQ](/lifecycle/faq/windows) or contact your [distributor](https://aka.ms/IoTDistributorList) for more information.
+> Microsoft does not publish feature updates through Windows Update on devices that run Windows 10 Enterprise LTSC.
+Instead, it typically offers new LTSC releases every 2–3 years, and OEMs can choose to install them as in-place upgrades or even skip releases over a 10-year life cycle.
+Please contact your [Windows IoT Distributor](https://aka.ms/IoTDistributorList) for more information.

 ## Licensing
 The licensing requirements for Windows 11 IoT Enterprise devices are identical to what is required for Windows 11 IoT Enterprise devices.

-Windows 11 IoT Enterprise will only be available as a [annual release](https://docs.microsoft.com/lifecycle/faq/windows#windows-11).
+Windows 11 IoT Enterprise will only be available as an [annual release](https://docs.microsoft.com/lifecycle/faq/windows#windows-11).
 Please contact your distributor for more information.

 ## Compatibility
 Most accessories and associated drivers that work with Windows 10 IoT Enterprise are expected to work with Windows 11 IoT Enterprise.
 Check with your accessory manufacturer for specific details.